Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor Performance Insights

-- The Bears average 72 points per game (58th in college basketball) while allowing 62.7 per contest (132nd in college basketball).
-They have a +287 scoring differential overall and outscore opponents by 9.3 points per game.
+- The Bears outscore opponents by 9.3 points per game (scoring 72 points per game to rank 58th in college basketball while allowing 62.7 per outing to rank 132nd in college basketball) and have a +287 scoring differential overall.

-- In conference games, Baylor puts up fewer points per game (69.6) than its overall average (72).
+- With 69.6 points per game in Big 12 action, Baylor is posting 2.4 fewer points per game in conference games compared to its overall average (72 PPG).

-- The Bears have seen a downturn in scoring recently, putting up 68.5 points per game in their last 10 contests, 3.5 points fewer than the 72 they've scored this year.
+- The Bears have seen a decrease in scoring recently, putting up 68.5 points per game in their last 10 outings, 3.5 points fewer than the 72 they've scored this year.

 © 2023 Data Skrive.
 All rights reserved.